 - Everyone should wash/sanitize their hands after removing their mask and before sitting at the table and beginning the work with the food.

 - A plexiglass barrier (sometimes called a “sneeze guard”) on the table between the Therapist and Parent/Child may also be an option to consider if you do not have a large enough table or room.

 - If the Therapist is not allowed to go without a mask, Therapists should use a clear plastic face shield type of mask if possible.
-We have had good success with this face mask, which sits on your face like glasses, and may be an appropriate alternative to a face mask when at the table, especially if you have distance between yourself and the family.
+We have had good success with the type of face shield, which sits on your face like glasses.
+Talk to your Administrators/Infection Control people about whether this could be an appropriate alternative to a face mask when at the table, especially if you have distance and a plexiglass barrier between yourself and the family.
 This article from April 2020 supported the use of face masks.

 Here is an example of how you might set up your therapy space.
 You can see in this small room, two tables were pushed together with a plexiglass shield between the table.
 The therapist sits on one side with one set of supplies and foods, and the parent and child sit on the other side with their own separate set of supplies and foods.

 Depending on the skill and experience of the Parent, they can help to lead the session with the Therapist coaching.
 If the Family is newer to feeding therapy and/or the Parent not as experienced in playing with food, the Therapist will be leading the session from their side of the table with the expectation that the Parent will imitate and model everything the Therapist does.

 - It is recommended that a phone or Telehealth meeting with the Parent take place PRIOR to the first Clinic/in-person session so the Therapist can thoroughly explain what will be expected of the Parent in all parts of the session.
 This is usually easiest if you plan for the Child to be doing something else during this planning time.